bakrydiarra/Wall_of-Shame/README.md

 ### Sign up

 The register feature can be found bevor the log in page.
 This feature allows users to register and create an account with persona via a form and keep privacy of the WoS community.
-XXXXX

 <details>
 <summary>Sign up image</summary>